Code-Institute-Submissions/b1ndark-project1/README.md

 - #### Sign Up Page

     - The Sign Up page allows the user to contact to obtain more info regarding the content presented.
-    - Also other info on other beaches or type of activites that we might be able to help with.
+    - Also other info on other beaches or type of activities that we might be able to help with.

     ![image](assets/images/readme-images/signup.png)
 <br>